 Take a look out the window as you drive down the street.
 All around you are buildings that have stood the test of time, as well as new buildings popping up in urban and rural areas.
 As new businesses need new facilities and the population continues to grow, buildings are necessities.
 Contractors, engineers, and surveyors are needed in addition to construction crews to make these places a reality.
-Careers in commercial, residential, and civil construction are possible with a degree in construction management from Wayne State College.
+Careers in commercial, residential, and civil construction are possible with a construction management degree from Wayne State College.
 In the Construction Management degree program, you'll get a balance of construction technology courses, business management courses, and the opportunity for internships with contractors throughout the program.
 You’ll learn computer-aided design (CAD), surveying, estimating, scheduling, OSHA safety, sustainability, and climate and energy control.
-Pair these courses with some business classwork along the way, and when you graduate, you’ll be ready to take on a career in construction.
+Pair these courses with some business classwork along the way, and when you graduate, you’ll be ready to take on a career in construction management.

 Percent of recent WSC graduates employed or in graduate school